2004

 The Rev. William Blaine-Wallace met Rabbi Howard A. Berman and began working together as the struggle for marriage equality began to unfold in Massachusetts.

 Having arrived in our parish in the early 1970s, Stephen Babcock served on our vestry for two years under the Rev. William Blaine Wallace.
 Then following The Rev. Hugh Weaver’s suggestion, he began to serve as usher and welcome congregants on Sundays.
-His ministry that was to last more than two decades until the Covid pandemic put an end to it.
+His ministry was to last more than two decades, until the Covid pandemic put an end to it.
 Standing outside what we now call the Babcock Doors in all seasons, he greeted each parishioner by name and helped newcomers find their way.
-His smile and kindliness be remembered by all who have been privileged to know him.
+His smile and kindliness will be remembered by all who have been privileged to know him.

 1996